 The Six Flags Over Texas amusement park is located in the shadows of the old ballpark, and hard to miss with the towering roller coasters and other thrill rides.
 More popular rides include the Titan roller coaster – which reaches 85 mph, and MR. FREEZE: Reverse Blast, which launches you backward around the tracks and up a 246 ft incline, then reverses course and returns you to the station facing forward.
 In addition to roller coasters, there’s a mix of rides appropriate for the entire family.

 Hurricane Harbor is a water park just across the interstate from Globe Life Field.
-While it’s part of the Six Flags network of amusement parks, it’s not physically connected to Six Flags Over Texas (Interstate 20 runs right between them).
 It’s a great place to spend the day and cool off from the Texas summer heat.
-Attendance is lightest during the work week, so you can spend the day there then catch a mid-week Rangers game.
+Attendance is lightest during the work week, so you can spend the day there then catch a mid-week Rangers night game.

 AT&T Stadium Tour